imagewize/wp-native-blocks/README.md

 wp acorn vendor:publish --provider="Imagewize\SageNativeBlockPackage\Providers\SageNativeBlockServiceProvider"
 ```

-**NB**: This is optional.
-The package will work without this step.
-Future version will containe configuration options.
+**NB**: This is recommended to customize template settings.
+The package includes default configuration with 5 block templates and typography/spacing presets.

 ## Usage